OctopusDeploy/blog/blog/2022-03/zero-to-octopus-hero-part-3/index.md

 Most organizations have an existing authentication system set up.
 Active Directory is a widely-used example.
 Octopus Deploy can integrate with several authentication systems, including:

-- Active Directory
+- Active Directory Authentication
-- Azure Active Directory
+- Azure Active Directory Authentication
-- Google Authenticator
+- GoogleApps Authentication
-- Okta
+- Okta AUthentication
 - GitHub
-- LDAP
+- LDAP Authentication

 Check out the[ authentication provider compatibility documentation](https://octopus.com/docs/security/authentication/auth-provider-compatibility) for more information.

 Authentication should be set up to provide a consistent experience for all your users.
-If you're introducing Octopus Deploy into your environment, you want to avoid giving your users another username/password combination to manage.
+If you're introducing Octopus Deploy into your environment, you want to avoid giving your users another username and password combination to manage.

 ## Personalize your space